ghrst/Kamailio-HA/README.md

 mysql.yml:          This file contains a play that you can use to install and configure  MySQL server.

-In order to deploy th cluster first you must change settings.yml, then install Kamailio and HA tools and then configure HA tools.
+In order to deploy th cluster you should run the files in the following order:

-Project is not yet complete but with minor changes it works!
+0- chmod a+x mysql.yml kamailio.yml ha-tools.yml configure-ha.yml

+1- Edit hosts file to add your hosts

+2- Edit settings.yml to customize things like MySQL settings, IP addresses, ...

+3- Run mysql.yml to install your database server

+4- Run kamailio.yml to install Kamailio

+5- Run ha-tools.yml to install HA tools

+6- Run configure-ha.yml to configure HA tools

 Author: Gholamreza Sabery Tabrizy